Acleris schalleriana (Linnaeus, 1761)

 Very short, full-depth corridor, without frass, along the midrib.
 The corridor continues in a tube of silk, covered with frass; the larva then causes window feeding.
-Eventually the larve cuts a thick vein, wich causes the leaf to form a funnel, in which the larva lives.
+Eventually the larve cuts a thick vein, which causes the leaf to form a funnel, in which the larva lives.

-Viburnum lantana, opulus.
+Viburnum lantana, opulus. tinus.